Wednesday, August 27, 2014

 • If not, are we willing to make change in some way? (p.
 7)

 Experience reminds us that our tendency to jump to solution, before careful exploration of problems, has often resulted in failed change initiatives and a sense of initiative overload on the part of our fellow educators.
-While it takes time to pause and determine root cause for the deeply rooted problems we face, we would do well to remember that we save time and resources in the long run by taking this critical first step.
-As Lois Brown Easton states so well, “Shared beliefs, common purposes and focused passion emerge from delving into why.”
+While it takes time to pause and determine the root cause for the deeply rooted problems we face, we would do well to remember that we save time and resources in the long run by taking this critical first step.
+As Lois Brown Easton states, “Shared beliefs, common purposes, and focused passion emerge from delving into why.”

 Lessons from the "Locks" on Change in Education